 Shipping company #3 differs from the first two shipping companies in that it doesn’t have representatives available to handle logistics.
 Instead it relies on technology, a platform built with analytics as its core component and over 75,000 lines of code.
 The company also uses intelligent data collection, advanced algorithms and actionable metrics to find and present the best shipping options direct to customers, allowing customers themselves to choose their own transportation solutions.

 Based in the U.S., it facilitates shipping by truck throughout the country.
 On its website, we wrote about its unique crowd-sourcing solution.
 Customers post their shipping needs and receive bids within minutes from trucking companies, all of which have previously been vetted.
 By leveraging technology, customers are able to optimize their logistics and cost efficiency.

-Many logistics companies look and sound the same.
+Many logistics, freight-forwarding and cargo-shipping companies look and sound the same.
 They’re competing for the same customers, and yet customers can’t tell them apart.
 When all vendors appear to be commodities, customers choose the cheapest providers.